aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 }
 ```

 Often they have a second property which is the data that is getting sent to the store.
+This second property can be called anything; it is often called `payload`.

 ```js
     {